lunohodov/astrophotography/README.md

 # My Journey Into Astrophotography

-Here I share my images and the learnings I have made on this journey into the realm of Astrophotography.
+Here I share images and learnings I have made on my journey into Astrophotography.

-I am by no means expert and still have much to learn.
 Bear with me.

 ## Imaging Projects